shiraji/kenkenpa/README.md

 There are a few steps to use this library.

-First, add KenKenPa annotation to the abstract class.
-This abstract class will be state machine class.
-KenKenPa annotation needs to have a default state.
-Currently, states are represented by only String value.
+First, add `@KenKenPa` annotation to the abstract class.
+This abstract class will be a state machine class. `@KenKenPa` annotation needs to have a default state.
+Currently, states are represented by only String values.

 ```java
 @KenKenPa("STATE1")